Konfekt/FastFold/README.md

   to enable FastFold independent of the number of lines of a file, add `let g:fastfold_minlines = 0` to your `.vimrc`.

+# Warnings

+FastFold overwrites your manual folds when saving the currently edited buffer, unless

+- FastFold is disabled for this filetype by `g:fastfold_skip_filetypes`, or
+- the `foldmethod=manual` since having entered the buffer.

+To ensure that sessions do not override the default fold method of the buffer file type (by the value `manual`), set `sessionoptions-=localoptions` in your `vimrc`.
+For a thorougher solution, install [vim-stay](https://github.com/zhimsel/vim-stay) discussed below.

 # Addons

 ## Vim-Stay